Fisher v. University of Texas (2013): Return to the Supreme Court

 On June 29, 2015, the Supreme Court announced that they would hear another challenge to UT Austin's admissions policy.
 The case was assigned docket number 14-981 and oral arguments were heard on December 9.
-Legal analysts predict from the justices' questions that the Court would likely either remand the case again to the lower courts for additional fact-finding, strike down UT Austin's policy, or strike down affirmative action in college admissions nationwide.
+Legal analysts predicted from the justices' questions that the Court would likely either remand the case again to the lower courts for additional fact-finding, strike down UT Austin's policy, or strike down affirmative action in college admissions nationwide.

 During oral arguments, Justice Scalia raised the mismatching theory and questioned whether black students admitted to top-tier schools suffer because the courses are too difficult.
 Scalia commented that "There are those who contend that it does not benefit African Americans to get them into the University of Texas, where they do not do well, as opposed to having them go to a less-advanced school, a slower-track school where they do well.
 One of the briefs pointed out that most of the black scientists in this country don't come from schools like the University of Texas.
 They come from lesser schools where they do not feel that they're being pushed ahead in classes that are too fast for them."
 The comments led to outcry from the University of Texas's African American students, and spurred the creation of the Twitter hashtag #StayMadAbby.
 As Justice Antonin Scalia died on February 13, 2016, and Justice Elena Kagan recused herself, the case was decided by the seven remaining justices.
 On June 23, 2016, a 4–3 vote affirmed the Fifth Circuit's decision for UT Austin.